 Introduction.

-We have seen Double-Action Command Button in the earlier Post and Command Button Animation before and now it is time for adding some color to the Command Buttons.
-Take a look at some different Command Buttons in action on a Control Screen (Main Switchboard) of a sample Ms-Access Application.
+We have seen the Double-Action Command Button in an earlier Post and Command Button Animation before, and now it is time to add some color to the Command Buttons.
+Take a look at some different Command Buttons in action on a Control Screen (Main Switchboard) of a sample MS-Access Application.

 Designing the Button.